 “Nude Laying Down On A Couch, D’Après Marcel Duchamp’s Nude Descending A Staircase”, performative photograph by © David Pissarra with Rogério Nuno Costa (first residency at Pólo Cultural das Gaivotas, Lisbon, 2017)

 In 1917, Marcel Duchamp writes 1917 in an upside-down urinal.
 In 1919, the same artist draws a moustache in the most important portrait of the history of art, not the original one (he’s not Banksy), not even a reproduction (Pop was yet to be invented), but a portrait he painted himself, copying the “original”, and, by doing so, stating: I prefer not to.
+In 1921, Man Ray photographs Marcel Duchamp as Rrose Sélavy, thus completing the full circle, or opening up the way to disappearance.
 One hundred years later, we still don’t know how to deal with those radical endeavours.
 More than clever attempts to revolutionise, shock or transgress the art world (or to prophesy the end of art itself, some might have said…), those historical epiphenomena hide a more obscure quest for a self-imposed ostracism and loneliness, as if it was impossible to do anything more after having obliterated almost everything.
 Duchamp spent decades doing “nothing at all”, the reason why Vila-Matas dedicated some footnotes to him in his non-book of negative authors, those who have decided to stop pushing the pen and let their silence do the talking instead.
-For “1917”, I’m interested in reformulating Duchamp’s question, assuming self-neglect and oblivion as an act of resistance.
-In addition, I’m interested in appropriating Vila-Matas formula for the production of the text: how can one write a “book” that is just the footnotes of an invisible “text”?
+In 1917-1921, I’m interested in reformulating Duchamp’s question, assuming self-neglect and oblivion as an act of resistance; in addition, appropriating Vila-Matas formula for the production of the text: how can one write a book that is just the footnotes of an invisible “text”?
 Footnotes do not just festoon the text of “Bartleby & Co”; they are the text.
-This strategy of providing the caption with as much importante (if not more) as the captioned image, is probably one of the fundamental operational concepts of my practice, both as performance artist, researcher and writer.
-In “1917”, I intend to amplify and expand that pattern.
-Ultimately, “1917” is an autobiographical statement about how can one perform an exercise of resistance to a commonplace — theatre as a literary, artistic and historical established order —, with the purpose of elevating failure, deviation, disruption, forgetfulness and the “readymade” dramaturgies of everyday life to the status of “main courses”, at the same time avoiding the problematic ethics of celebration and homage.
+This strategy of providing the caption with as much importante (if not more) as the captioned image, is probably one of the fundamental operational strategies of my artistic practice, both as performance artist, researcher and writer.
+In 1917-1921, I intend to amplify and expand that pattern; ultimately, 1917-1921 is an autobiographical statement about how can one perform an exercise of resistance to a commonplace — theatre as a literary, artistic and historical established order —, with the purpose of elevating failure, deviation, disruption, forgetfulness and the readymade dramaturgies of everyday life to the status of “main courses”, at the same time avoiding the problematic ethics of celebration and homage.